Take a Look at Our Amazing Eyewear Collection!

 - Cable temples (ear pieces that twist the ear) are advised in youngsters under four years old.
 Straps might also be strongly recommended to keep the glasses in place.

-Choosing a Frame is an Important Decision, and our Staff in Dallas, Carrollton and Richardson can help
+Choosing a Frame is an Important Decision, and our Staff in Dallas and Carrollton can help

 Making a decision about your eyewear goes beyond good vision and makes a statement about who you are.
 Your decision affects how you see and also how you want to be seen by others.
 But with so many different styles to choose from, getting the right look for your face and your lifestyle can be overwhelming.